What Is Frac Sand Used for in the Drilling Process?

-Frac sand is a completion agent and method utilized in the hydraulic fracturing drilling process by companies like Pontotoc Sand & Stone to produce oil, natural gas, and natural gas liquids from reservoirs.
+Frac sand is a completion agent and method utilized in the hydraulic fracturing process by companies like Pontotoc Sand & Stone to produce oil, natural gas, and natural gas liquids from reservoirs.
 In this article, we’ll walk through what frac sand is, how frac sand is used in the drilling process, the differences between fracking and drilling, the benefits of hydraulic fracturing, and the steps of the process.
 Here’s everything you need to know:

 Understanding Frac Sand